 Sathorn – The Central Business District (CBD) of Bangkok.
 Sathorn is adjacent to Silom meaning you can either walk to Silom’s gay bars or take two stops on the BTS Skytrain.
-Located in Sathorn are the international accounting firms, famous branding and marketing consultants and enough Starbucks to to keep them going.
+Located in Sathorn are the international accounting firms, famous branding and marketing consultants and enough Starbucks to keep them going.

 Khao San Road – Backpacking Mecca.
 If you want to try Thai buckets and party with the backpackers this is the street for you.
 This neighborhood is full of hostels and guesthouses.
-It is also close to many of Bangkok’s tourist attractions included the Grand Palace and Wat Pho Temples.
+It is also close to many of Bangkok’s tourist attractions including the Grand Palace and Wat Pho Temples.
 Read More

 Ratchada – Home to R3 Sauna and a very local gay scene with bars.
 Main bars in the area include Atlantiis, get ready for Thai or k-pop music here.
-Outside of these attractions there is not much for tourists in Ratchada.
+Outside of these attractions, there is not much for tourists in Ratchada.